 Things to Do in London in May

-May is a wonderful time to explore the city, visit attractions without the summer queues and make the most of time outdoors.
+May is the perfect time to explore the city, visit attractions without the summer queues and make the most of time outdoors.
 The warmer weather makes outdoor activities more pleasant whilst longer days are a good opportunity to head further afield.

 The month of May also sees the kick off of London’s traditional ‘season’, a whirl of social events during the summer months.
 Once the preserve of aristocrats, many of these sporting or cultural events have become much-loved institutions.
 And these days they are ticketed events that anyone can attend.